 The Kohl’s Start Childhood Off Right (SCOR) initiative, which is part of Connecticut Children’s Office for Community Child Health, incorporates both of these key strategies.
-The program is educating physicians in Hartford and around the state about the importance of supporting breastfeeding, including the AAP’s recommendations for a breastfeeding friendly office, and about how to counsel parents about optimal infant and toddler nutrition, with support from Kohl’s and the Child Health and Development Institute.
-In addition, SCOR is collaborating with dozens of community partners to create an integrated network of resources to support Hartford families in achieving healthy growth for their children.
+The program educates physicians in Hartford and around the state about the importance of supporting breastfeeding, including the AAP’s recommendations for a breastfeeding friendly office, and about how to counsel parents about optimal infant and toddler nutrition, with support from Kohl’s and the Child Health and Development Institute.
+In addition, SCOR collaborates with dozens of community partners to create an integrated network of resources to support Hartford families in achieving healthy growth for their children.
 SCOR aims to create a seamless process for families to access necessary resources, starting with referrals from pediatric primary care providers.
 Since families with young children engage with a multitude of organizations such as the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), home visiting programs, and family centers, SCOR also educates community outreach workers on how to counsel families regarding healthy eating and activity for infants and toddlers.

 The pediatric research and academic pendulum for the obesity epidemic is swinging from treatment to prevention, specifically on prevention during the first 1000 days from conception to 2 years of age.
 Kohl’s SCOR is working to create a system that will thwart the prediction that 57 percent of the current generation of children are headed toward obesity and its associated health challenges, especially for our poorest and most vulnerable children.

 Nancy Trout, MD, MPH is co-director of Kohl’s Start Childhood Off Right, which is an initiative of Connecticut Children’s Office for Community Child Health.